 BOOKSTORES (with English-titles)

 #8 - Massolit (€5-15; location; 8:30 a.m. to 7:30 p.m.
-Mon-Fri, 10-7:30 on weekends): This dimly-lit, snug café and English-language bookstore in the Jewish Quarter draws mainly tourists, and students and professors from the Central European University.
-The inside eschews the usual trappings of contemporary coffee shops, and instead features worn-out furniture and greenery.
-(I wish they lowered their prices so that more local Hungarians would also come here.)
+Mon-Fri, 10-7:30 on weekends): This dimly lit, teeny-tiny café and English-language bookstore in the Jewish Quarter draws mainly tourists, and students and professors from the Central European University.
+The inside eschews the usual trappings of contemporary coffee shops, instead featuring worn-out furniture and greenery.
+I wish the coffee and pastries weren't so pricey so that more local Hungarians would also come here.

 SKINCARE & PERFUMERY